chaostoolkit-incubator/chaostoolkit-azure/README.md

   - AZURE_PUBLIC_CLOUD
   - AZURE_US_GOV_CLOUD

+  Either of these values can be passed via `AZURE_CLOUD` as well.

   [vault_secrets]: https://docs.chaostoolkit.org/reference/api/experiment/#vault-secrets
   [env_secrets]: https://docs.chaostoolkit.org/reference/api/experiment/#environment-secrets

+#### Azure Credential File

-- Secrets in the Azure credential file
+You may also pass them via the Azure credential file:

   You can retrieve a credentials file with your subscription ID already in place by signing in to Azure using the az login command followed by the az ad sp create-for-rbac command